 See Notice Regarding Press and Public Access to Court Hearings

-The court will not provide technical support for Zoom participants or attendees.
+NOTE: The court will not provide technical support for Zoom panelists or attendees.
 Please contact the Zoom Help Center, your local IT support, or other online guidance.

-The court will likely use only the audio and video functionality of Zoom.
-Other functions such as text chat, screen sharing, etc., will likely be disabled for your session, and you need only learn the basics of observing or participating in a Zoom Webinar by audio or video.
+The court will use the audio and video functionality of Zoom, but other functions such as text chat, screen sharing, whiteboard, etc., may be allowed by the judge for participants.
+All participants must be familiar with all the Zoom functions, and should practice prior to their proceeding.
 Consult the following sources to learn how to select the correct audio and video source, how to mute/unmute your audio, and and how to Start/Stop your video:

 - Video: https://support.zoom.us/hc/en-us/sections/200521865-Video